 - A group provides a one-stop-shop for all questions, and the group is searchable for others to find past threads

 - Employees on mobile devices and without access to the internet or electricity can still connect in one place

-- Announcements can be made to easily reach a broad audience
+- Crisis communication announcements can be made to easily reach a broad audience

 - HR & Communications can monitor the conversation to know more about what is going on and identify additional needs by individual employees